Bakrog/subtask2/README.md

 ## A stronger opencode /command handler

 Subtask2 extends opencode commands into a powerful orchestration system.
-Instead of giving you an opinionated monster like some plugins do, it lets you easily build your own (but simple is fine too)
+Instead of giving you an opinionated monster like some plugins do, it lets you easily build your own (but simple is fine too).

 ![citation](media/quote.webp)

-### TL:DR
+### TL:DR - Less entropic agentic loop

 This plugin allows your `/commands` to: